-- Beginners Foreign Language (5 ECs/ 36 lesson hours) - Intermediate Foreign Language (4 ECs/ 36 lesson hours) - Advanced Foreign Language or Intercultural Business Communication for Managers (2 ECs/ 24 lesson hours) - Each module is offered twice a year, in both the winter and the summer Terms. - The Beginners Foreign Language Modules are given for the duration of 3 blocks, in lessons of 3 hours per week, as regular modules are not in the project week. - The Intermediate Foreign Language Modules are given for the duration of 3 blocks, in lessons of 3 hours per week, as regular modules are not in the project week. - The Advanced Foreign language module is given for the duration of 3 blocks, in lessons of 2 hours per week, as regular modules are not in the project week. - Each Foreign Language Module has three exam moments at the end of each block.
+- Beginners Foreign Language (5 ECs/ 36 lesson hours) - Intermediate Foreign Language (4 ECs/ 36 lesson hours) - Advanced Foreign Language or Intercultural Business Communication for Managers (2 ECs/ 24 lesson hours) - Each module is offered twice a year, in both the winter and the summer Terms. - The Beginners Foreign Language Modules are given for the duration of 3 blocks, in lessons of 3 hours per week, as regular modules are not in the project week. - The Intermediate Foreign Language Modules are given for the duration of 3 blocks, in lessons of 3 hours per week, as regular modules are not in the project week. - The Advanced Foreign language module is given for the duration of 3 blocks, in lessons of 2 hour per week, as regular modules are not in the project week. - Each Foreign Language Module has three exam moments at the end of each block.
 All three exams must be taken to achieve a final module mark.
-The exams count for 25% in the first block, 25% in the second block and 50% in the final block. - Retakes for the Foreign Language Exams can be taken in the respective normal exam weeks but are not possible in the retake blocks (e.g. Block 4 & 8)
+The exams count for 25% in the first block, 25% in the second block and 50% in the final block. - Retakes for the Foreign Language Exams can be taken in the project week of the following block.
+Importantly, the retake exams of Block 3 & 7 will be organized in the re-take exam weeks. (block 4 & 8 respectively)